grondalf/pkgtool/README.md

 # PKGTOOL - A WIP Package Manager Wrapper

-*A simple CLI tool for managing packages on Fedora Linux with DNF and Flatpak support made for personal use.*
+*A simple CLI tool, made for personal use, for managing packages on Fedora Linux with DNF and Flatpak.*

 ## Features
 - Installs either DNF (Fedora) or Flatpak packages.